northnpk/OPEN-BS/README.md

 ```
 python 01_OPENBS_Test.py
 ```
-for this version you can use video source from webcam (automatically)
+for this version, you can use video source from webcam (automatically)

-## This Program can working on CPU but if you need to use it on GPU
+## This program can work on CPU but if you need to use it on GPU

 please read the requirement software from [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation)

 and I Recommently !! you should use Nvidia GPU (at least GTX1060) and check about tensorflow build with CUDA and cuDNN versions support (Yes I have my own with RTX2060 and have a lot of problem with tensorflow version and CUDA version)

-Before you go please don't you this for commercial until I update this Project with higher accuracy.
+Before you go please don't use this for commercial until I update this Project with higher accuracy.